Rik0253/laravel-moon-phase-package/README.md

-# A Laravel Package class for calculating the phase of the Moon.
+# A Laravel Package class for calculating the phase of the Moon and you can get the moon rise and set time also.

 MoonPhase is a PHP class for calculating the phase of the Moon, and other related variables.
 It is based on [Moontool for Windows](http://www.fourmilab.ch/moontoolw/).
+Moon Rise/Set time is based on (https://dxprog.com/entry/calculate-moon-rise-and-set-in-php) .

 ## Installation